 700m of high quality canyon brings you to the Thunder Gorge junction.
 If you have time it is worth visiting Thunder Canyon from the bottom.

 The creek opens out for about 500m before narrowing again.
 There are some tricky climb downs in the next section.
-There are also two longer climb downs of about 5m each, which usually have fixed ropes in place.
-The first climb down you would be better off abseiling.
+There are also two longer drops of about 5m each, which often have fixed ropes in place.
+It is advisable to abseil the first of these drops on the right side.
 The second is easier, but is dangerous in high water, and should be abseiled on the right hand side in those conditions.
-In between the climb downs is the Tunnel Swim, which can sometimes be a wade, but is usually a long cold swim up to 50m through a dark tunnel.
+In between these two drops is the Tunnel Swim, which can sometimes be a wade, but is usually a long cold swim up to 50m through a dark tunnel.

 About 50m past the second climb down, Rainbow Ravine is a reasonably obvious sloping waterfall that comes in on your left, as the creek bends right.
 A further 50m past this there is a final 20m swim to the exit gully.
 Many parties miss this exit and end up being benighted in the canyon, so be careful.